News & Thinking

 The period for submissions on the discussion paper has now closed (although the paper and related documents can be accessed here) and no timeframe for next steps has been provided.
 The review indicates a willingness by Government to make changes to the law in this area.
 Given that other jurisdictions have stricter regulation than New Zealand and that this Government has launched a raft of other related reviews (including a specific review of how to improve business-to-business payment practices and an evaluation of the efficacy of the existing unfair contract terms provisions for standard form consumer contracts), we think change is likely in the near future.
 We will follow developments closely.

 Get in touch!

-Partner, Chris Dann and solicitor Shanti Niven have extensive commercial experience and expertise.
-They and the wider corporate advisory team can help and assist you on a wide range of commercial matters.
+Partner, Chris Dann has extensive commercial experience and expertise.
+He and the wider corporate advisory team can help and assist you on a wide range of commercial matters.